Amid Trump Attacks And Snubs, Zucker's CNN Reclaims Newsy Mission

 "Obviously, it would be concerning if he used his position to get in the way of business ventures and of individual companies, and used his personal feelings to get in the way of the business of the country," Zucker said.
 "I think he's aware of that.
 I think he's bigger than that.
 And frankly, I don't think he would do that."

-What of The Wall Street Journal's revelation that White House adviser and Trump son-in-law Jared Kushner dressed down Time Warner executive Gary Ginsberg for CNN's coverage?
+What of The Wall Street Journal's revelation that White House adviser and Trump son-in-law Jared Kushner dressed down Time Warner executive Gary Ginsberg over CNN's coverage?

 "Two old friends talking," Zucker said.